CyCoreSystems/meteor-check-patterns/README.md

 ### `Match.NonEmptyString`

 Checks that:
    1. the input is a string
    2. that it is non-zero in length

+### `Match.FloatString`

+Checks that:
+   1. the input is a string
+   2. that it can be parsed as a float (with parseFloat)

+### `Match.FloatInt`

+Checks that:
+   1. the input is a string
+   2. that it can be parsed as an integer (with parseInt)

 ### `Match.PhoneNANPA`

 Checks that:
    1. the input is a string
    2. that it is of the form NXX-NXX-XXXX (dashes,dots,leading '1' insignificant)